raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 * On error (see Section xx)
 * When under load (see below)

-a server MUST NOT close a session with a client, except in extraordinary error conditions.
-Closing the session is the client's responsibility, to be done at the client's discretion, when it so chooses.
-A server only closes a session under exceptional circumstances, such as when the server application software or underlying operating system is restarting, the server application terminated unexpectedly (perhaps due to a bug that makes it crash), or the server is undergoing maintenance procedures.
+a server MUST NOT close a DSO session with a client, except in extraordinary error conditions.
+Closing the DSO session is the client's responsibility, to be done at the client's discretion, when it so chooses.
+A server only closes a DSO session under exceptional circumstances, such as when the server application software or underlying operating system is restarting, the server application terminated unexpectedly (perhaps due to a bug that makes it crash), or the server is undergoing maintenance procedures.
-When possible, a server SHOULD send a Retry Delay message informing the client of the reason for the session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.
+When possible, a server SHOULD send a Retry Delay message informing the client of the reason for the DSO session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.